- What is the procedure for the redevelopment of a housing society?

 The Architect/PMC prepares a Tender document to receive competitive bids from developers.
 One primary requirement is decided, which cannot be changed.
 This could be carpet area or corpus fund (an amount paid by the developer due to redevelopment).
 In a subsequent SGM attended by the officials of the developers, all the tenders are discussed in open in the presence of the members.

 6. Choose a developer

 The Architect/PMC makes a comparative study of the tenders considering factors such as financial expenses, market reputation, technical soundness, successful projects of each developer and shortlist at least five.
-One of them is selected by the 3/4th majority of the members and the project can be initiated after making an agreement with the selected developer.
+In accordance with the redevelopment rules, one of them is selected by the 3/4th majority of the members and the project can be initiated after making an agreement with the selected developer.

 What are the documents needed for redevelopment?